aljoschua/dotfiles/README.md

 - dconf
 - Scripts for managing workspaces

+All of these have their configuration files in `.config/`.
 On branch `root` you can find the configuration files outside my home directory.

 ## How I manage my dotfiles